Regulations Pertaining to Student Records

 - Even though you will be able to check your student’s progress 24 hours a day/7 days a week, teachers will generally post their grades within 10 school days of the assignment due date.
 Please realize that some assignments may take much longer to grade.
 Please be patient.
 Do not contact teachers requesting a grade sooner than 10 school days.

 - Grades may be preliminary, and as such may change over the course of the quarter.
 Moreover, additional grades, such as notebook check, participation, etc., may be factored in at the end of the quarter.
-Final grades will be determined solely by the teacher using all of his/her records and final grades are not submitted until report cards are generated each quarter.
+Final grades will be determined solely by the teacher using all of their records and final grades are not submitted until report cards are generated each quarter.
 For FHS students, loss of credit due to class attendance will not appear in PowerSchool until the end of the semester.

 - The online grade book should be used as a reference point.
 To that end, look for patterns and trends in student grades as a basis for conversation with students and not focus on individual assignments.
 Please recognize that mistakes may occur at times.
 We recommend the following protocol: